The top Salesforce reporting tools

 Salesforce is a leading CRM that is the “one source of truth” surrounding sales activity for many businesses, including ours.

-But another truth (that I’m sure you know if you're a Salesforce user) is that there are some very real limitations in creating and deploying Salesforce reports, which for most organizations is critical.
+But another truth (that I’m sure you know if you're a Salesforce user) is that there are some very real limitations in creating and deploying Salesforce dashboards, which for most organizations is critical.

 In short, the challenges of Salesforce reporting in Salesforce are that: